Luís Maximiano

 Luís Manuel Arantes Maximiano (born 5 January 1999) is a Portuguese professional footballer who plays as a goalkeeper for Saudi Pro League club Neom.

-Formed at Sporting CP, where he made 35 first-team appearances, he went on to play in La Liga for Granada and Almería and for Lazio in Serie A.
+Developed at Sporting CP, where he made 36 first-team appearances, he went on to play in La Liga for Granada and Almería and for Lazio in Serie A.

 Club career

 Sporting CP

 Born in Celeirós, Aveleda e Vimieiro, Braga District, Maximiano joined Sporting CP's youth system at the age of 13, from Braga.
 He made his senior debut in the LigaPro with the former's reserves on 25 October 2017, in a 1–1 away draw against Nacional.
 He also began training with the first team, acting as third choice behind Rui Patrício and Romain Salin.

 Maximiano played his first competitive match with the main squad on 26 September 2019, in a 1–2 home loss to Rio Ave in the group stage of the Taça da Liga.
 His maiden appearance in the UEFA Europa League took place two months and two days later (same phase), as he played the entire 4–0 victory over PSV Eindhoven also at the Estádio José Alvalade.
 On 1 December he made his Primeira Liga bow in a 3–1 defeat at Gil Vicente, and eventually became first choice ahead of Brazilian Renan Ribeiro.

 At the start of the 2020–21 season, Maximiano's starting role was taken by incoming Spaniard Antonio Adán.